Get to know your herpes prodrome symptoms

 This is where prodrome goes from "annoying warning sign" to "powerful tool."
 Here's the playbook:

 1. Take your antivirals.
 If your doctor has prescribed episodic treatment (meaning you take medication at the first sign of an outbreak rather than daily), this is your moment.
 The sooner you take valacyclovir or acyclovir after prodrome starts, the better the chance of cutting the outbreak off before it even gets going.
 Some people find that early treatment prevents sores from forming at all.
+Our free “just diagnosed” fact sheet puts it simply: the more you know your prodrome, the less risk of passing to a partner.
+And early antivirals are a big part of that.

 2. Pause skin-to-skin contact.
 Even if no sores appear, the virus may be shedding during prodrome.
 So it's best to avoid sexual contact in the affected area until the sensations pass.
 This isn't about shame.
 It's about being someone who gives a damn.
 And that's actually a really attractive quality. ;)